dotnsf/nodejsAmazonShop/README.md

 - Amazon Associate acount

+    - for affilicate enabled.

-- Amazon Web Serivice acount
+- Amazon Web Service acount

+    - for custom items crawling.

 ## Install

-- Edit settings.js with your Cloudant username & password

 - (Option)If you have Amazon Associate account tag and/or Amazon Web Service key/secret, edit settings.js with them.